rafalab/rafalab.github.io/pages/harvardx.md

 In 2014 we received funding from the NIH BD2K initiative to develop MOOCs for biomedical data science.
 The courses are divided into the [Data Analysis for the Life Sciences series](https://www.edx.org/xseries/data-analysis-life-sciences), the [Genomics Data Analysis series](https://www.edx.org/xseries/genomics-data-analysis), and the [Using Python for Research course](https://www.edx.org/course/using-python-research-harvardx-ph526x).

-This page includes links to the course material for the three courses:
+This page includes links to the course material for the three series:

 * [Data Analysis for the Life Sciences](#series_1)
 * [Genomics Data Analysis](#series_2)